 Taking other medicines

-any other medicines used to treat high blood pressure such as beta blockers
+other medicines used to treat high blood pressure (e.g. beta-blockers)

 strong pain killing medicines